New Orleans is an epicenter of coronavirus. Mardi Gras could be to blame, doctors say.

-Health experts say it's no surprise that New Orleans is the epicenter of the coronavirus crisis in hard-hit Louisiana, after over a million people flocked to the city to celebrate Carnival for more than a month, culminating in Mardi Gras at the end of February.
+Health experts say it's no surprise that New Orleans is the center of the coronavirus crisis in hard-hit Louisiana after over a million people flocked to the city to celebrate Carnival for more than a month, culminating in Mardi Gras at the end of February.

-Gov. John Bel Edwards on Tuesday requested a Major Disaster Declaration for the state as the number of cases rose to 1,388 cases in 43 of Louisiana’s 64 parishes, according to the state's health department.
+Gov. John Bel Edwards requested a Major Disaster Declaration for the state Tuesday as the number of cases rose to 1,388 in 43 of Louisiana's 64 parishes, according to the state Health Department.

 At least 46 people have died.

-“It is still impossible to know exactly how long the COVID-19 pandemic will impact Louisiana, but what we do know is that we have more cases per capita than every state, except for New York and Washington," Edwards said Tuesday.
-On Sunday, he issued a stay at home order in an effort to slow the rapid rise of cases.
+"It is still impossible to know exactly how long the COVID-19 pandemic will impact Louisiana, but what we do know is that we have more cases per capita than every state, except for New York and Washington," Edwards said Tuesday.
+On Sunday, he issued a stay-at-home order to slow the rapid rise of cases.

 While some parishes appear to be unaffected, Edwards said testing just hadn't caught up.
 "We shouldn't delude ourselves.
 It's in every single parish," he said.

-Doctors and residents think Carnival, which runs from Jan.
+Doctors and residents think Carnival, which ran from Jan.
 6 to Fat Tuesday on Feb.
-26 and draws about 1.4 million revelers from around the world, could have been a contributing factor to the outbreak in New Orleans and all of Louisiana's parishes.
+26 this year and draws about 1.4 million revelers from around the world, could have contributed to the outbreak in New Orleans and all of Louisiana's parishes.

-#NewOrleans has one of the HIGHEST #COVID19 #coronavirus infection rates in the country.
-It is not time to relax, it’s time to be vigilant.— NOLA Ready (@nolaready) March 24, 2020

-“I think it came during Mardi Gras given the timing of it.
-Someone brought it here and then it starts spreading slowly," Dr. Joshua Denson, a pulmonary and critical care medicine physician at Tulane Medical Center in New Orleans, told NBC News.
+"I think it came during Mardi Gras, given the timing of it.
+Someone brought it here and then it starts spreading slowly," Dr. Joshua Denson, a pulmonary and critical care physician at Tulane Medical Center in New Orleans, told NBC News.

-The incubation period, the time between when a person contracts a virus and starts to show symptoms, for coronavirus is between 2 and 14 days, according to the Centers for Disease Control and Prevention.
+The incubation period for the coronavirus, the time between when a person contracts the virus and starts to show symptoms, is two to 14 days, according to the Centers for Disease Control and Prevention.

 "People are really packed close together, especially for some of the big parades in the downtown section and really all along the route.
 There are a lot of opportunities for close contact and transmission," Oberhelman said.